nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends

 * 1b.
 No students are found in the system
   * 1b1.
-System informs user that there are no students added
+System gives a blank list

     Use case ends

 ---

-**Use case: UC5 - Finding a person**
+**Use case: UC5 - Finding a student**

 **MSS**

-1. User initiates a search for a specific student
+1. User initiates a search for a student
-2. System displays the details of the matching student(s)
+2. System displays the matching student(s)

     Use case ends